 |Ages 13-18 years|

-Estrogen-containing oral contraceptives and rifampin have also been shown
+lopinavir/ritonavir and atazanavir/ritonavir have also been shown to increase

 c Parameter not estimated.

 Gender: The clearance of lamotrigine is not affected by gender.
-However, during dose escalation of LAMICTAL in one clinical trial in patients with epilepsy on a stable dose of valproate (n = 77), mean trough lamotrigine concentrations, unadjusted for weight, were 24% to 45% higher (0.3 to 1.7 mcg/mL) in females than in males.
+However, during dose escalation of lamotrigine in 1 clinical trial in patients with epilepsy on a stable dose of valproate (n = 77), mean trough lamotrigine concentrations unadjusted for weight were 24% to 45% higher (0.3 to 1.7 mcg/mL) in females than in males.